Rob Conway

-Robert Thomas Conway Jr. (born November 28, 1974), is an American professional wrestler.
-He is known for his work with World Wrestling Entertainment, where he performed under his real name and as Robért Conway.
-Post-WWE, he is also known for his work with the National Wrestling Alliance (NWA), where he is a former two-time NWA World Heavyweight Champion.
+Robert Thomas Conway Jr. (born November 28, 1972), is an American professional wrestler.
+He is best known for his work with World Wrestling Entertainment (WWE).
+Conway is also known for his work with the National Wrestling Alliance (NWA), where he is a former two-time NWA World Heavyweight Champion.

 He is also a seven-time Tag Team Champion, becoming a three-time World Tag Team Champion with Sylvain Grenier as part of La Resistance in the WWE and four-time NWA World Tag Team Champion once as part of The IronGodz with Jax Dane and three-times as part of The Iron Empire with Matt Riviera in the NWA.
 He is currently the only wrestler to have held the NWA World Heavyweight and NWA World Tag Team Championships simultaneously.

 Professional wrestling career

 Ohio Valley Wrestling (1997–2000)

 Rob Conway began his career in Memphis Championship Wrestling (MCW) and Ohio Valley Wrestling (OVW), teaming with Nick Dinsmore under the names Limited Edition (MCW), the Borkcin Brothers, and the Lords of the Ring (OVW).
 While in OVW, he and Dinsmore were also members of Kenny Bolin's Bolin Services along with The Prototype, Bull Buchanan, and Mark Henry.
 As the Lords of the Ring, Conway and Dinsmore won the OVW Southern Tag Team Championship on 10 occasions and captured the MCW North American Tag Team Championship once.
-On April 28, 1999 Rob Conway defeated his partner Nick Dinsmore to win the OVW Heavyweight Championship, but lost it back to him the next week.
+On April 28, 1999, Rob Conway defeated his partner Nick Dinsmore to win the OVW Heavyweight Championship, but lost it back to him the next week.
 Conway won the OVW Heavyweight Championship a second time on August 17, 1999, pinning Damaja.
 He lost the title to Rico Constantino on November 10, regaining it on September 6, 2000, with another victory over Dinsmore.

-World Wrestling Federation/Entertainment/WWE
+World Wrestling Federation/Entertainment

 Early appearances (2000–2003)

 Conway had dark matches previously with Kurt Angle and Headbanger Mosh, then known as Beaver Cleavage.
 Conway's TV debut in the World Wrestling Federation (WWF) was on the May 20, 2000, episode of Jakked, where he was defeated by Bull Buchanan.
 Over the next three years, Conway appeared in tryout matches on Velocity and Sunday Night Heat, losing to wrestlers such as A-Train, Randy Orton, and The Hurricane.

 In a match taped for the July 17, 2003 episode of SmackDown!, Rob Conway and Nick Dinsmore appeared under masks as "Los Conquistadores", losing to Rey Mysterio and Billy Kidman.
 On July 27, at Vengeance, Conway once again competed as the masked Conquistador, this time with Johnny Jeter as his partner, as part of the APA Bar Room Brawl.